 What do banks want to see in a business plan to approve funding?

-Take time to revamp your CV banks and funders look for your experience and qualifications.
+Update your CV, banks and funders evaluate your experience and qualifications.

 Make sure your compliance documentation is in order: